10 Popular Attractions That Will Now Require Reservations

 Customers, in order to enjoy the “magic,” will need to respect the Disney Park Pass reservation system.
 In Orlando, beginning on June 22, those who are a Disney Resort/hotel guest can now make reservations.
 These reservations can only be made for one day, and one park on that day, at a time.
 After the 26th, Annual Passholders, followed by existing ticket holders, and eventually everyone will be able to make reservations via the online reservation tool.

 The reservations will help the parks manage attendance quotas, mandate temperature checks and masks, and promote safe social distancing.
 The My Disney Experience App will be your best friend for buying tickets and food, line queuing, and all other experiences.
-Before jumping to book your ticket, please note the other ways the Disney Parks experience will be changing with COVID-19 and understand the guidelines set in place for your safety.

 The Georgia Aquarium

 Atlanta’s famous Georgia Aquarium, the second largest aquarium in the United States, is also mandating reservations.
 In order to meet local and state social distancing guidelines, the aquarium’s capacity has been cut significantly.
 After it’s reopening on June 15, the aquarium has mandated temperature checks, masks, and closed their main entrance.
 Visitors will now enter through smaller, more manageable alternate routes.
 Unfortunately, you still won’t see a great white shark on your visit, but you will be guaranteed a great time.
 If you get hungry after your visit, make sure you follow these rules on what you shouldn’t do at reopened restaurants.